Feeds:

 I Nonni DeBella, San Jose, California

-Throughout these three years I’ve been very fortunate to have the support and encouragement of my Mom Nancy, my Dad (from Heaven) Luke, my son Andrew, and my dear friends, both in the U.S. and Italy.
-But it is my grandparents Jake (Gioachino) DiBella and Emma (Ninfa) Pizzo who deserve my utmost thanks and gratitude, for without them none of this would be possible.
-In the late 1880s they came to this country as young immigrants from Sicily.
-They married, worked very hard and raised a family of ten children and “hundreds” of grandchildren.
-I wonder what they’d think about their granddaughter one day returning to the land they left behind.
-It appears that the DeBella family, in the not-too-distant future, is about to come full circle.
+Throughout these three years I’ve been fortunate to have the support and encouragement of friends and family, both in the U.S. and Italy.
+But it was my grandparents, Jake (Gioachino) DiBella and Emma (Ninfa) Pizzo, who deserve my utmost thanks and gratitude for without them none of this would be possible.
+In the late 1880s, they came to this country as young immigrants from Sicily.
+They married, worked hard, and raised a family of ten children.
+I wonder what they would have thought about their granddaughter one day returning to the land they left behind.

 by Toni DeBella